 ABOUT THIS GUIDE

-The purpose of this guide is to educate people on all aspects of CBD, so that they become advocates themselves, armed with the knowledge to intelligently discuss the subject, advocate for use in lieu of dangerous alternatives ie prescription drugs, and to confidently purchase and use CBD products.
+The purpose of this guide is to educate our community on various aspects of CBD, so that they become advocates themselves, armed with the knowledge to intelligently discuss the subject, advocate for use in lieu of dangerous alternatives ie prescription drugs, and to confidently purchase and implement CBD products as a daily supplement.